Paragraphs

 Home preparation

 Planning for your return home after knee replacement surgery is crucial for your recovery.
-We recommend having someone stay with you for 24 hours a day during the first week after your surgery.
+Many doctors recommend having your coach assist you in the immediate postoperative period.
+This person should stay with you in your home after your surgery.
 If no one is available, your medical team can evaluate alternative options.
-To prevent accidents at home, we further recommend removing loose rugs and installing handrails in your bath and along the stairs.
+To prevent accidents at home, It is also advised to remove loose rugs and install handrails in your bath and along the stairs.

 Patient Optimized Pathway (POP) logo